curroramos/leetcode_notes/advanced/arrays/kadane.md

 **Disadvantages:**
 - **Limited Scope:** Specifically designed for one-dimensional arrays.
 For multi-dimensional arrays, modifications are needed.
 - **Not Generalized:** The algorithm works only for problems related to maximum subarray sum.

-These notes cover the key concepts, implementation, variations, and applications of Kadane's Algorithm.
-Let me know if you need more details or have any specific questions!